kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.3.2 -- Reasoning and Abstraction

 - Raven's Progressive Matrices
 - Evaluating Understanding on Conceptual Abstraction Benchmarks
 - MMLU (Measuring Massive Multitask Language Understanding)
 - Novel Benchmark 3: Causal Reasoning Challenge (CRC)
     - Assesses an AI's ability to infer causal relationships and reason about cause-effect chains
     - Features a dataset of scenarios with annotated causal graphs and queries about causal dependencies
     - Metrics: Accuracy in identifying causal relationships, precision and recall for generating causal explanations

 - Novel Benchmark 4: Analogical Reasoning Across Domains (ARAD)
     - Tests an AI's capacity for analogical reasoning and knowledge transfer across disparate domains
     - Includes a dataset of cross-domain analogy problems with varying levels of abstraction
     - Metrics: Accuracy in identifying analogical mappings, quality of generated analogical inferences

 #### 5.3.3 -- Knowledge Integration

--- Cross-Domain Analogy Problems
+- Cross-Domain Analogy Problems
 - Interdisciplinary Research Proposals
 - CommonsenseQA
 - Novel Benchmark 5: Complex Problem Solving Assessment (CPSA)
     - Evaluates an AI's ability to integrate knowledge from multiple domains to solve novel, complex problems
     - Features a dataset of real-world problem scenarios requiring interdisciplinary knowledge synthesis
     - Metrics: Quality of generated problem-solving strategies, efficiency in reaching viable solutions

 #### 5.3.4 -- Perception and Embodiment

 - ACT-Thor
 - EXCALIBUR
 - AI2-THOR
 - Novel Benchmark 6: Naturalistic Environment Interaction Test (NEIT)
     - Assesses an AI's capacity for embodied interaction and reasoning in unstructured, naturalistic environments
     - Includes a simulated environment with diverse tasks requiring multimodal perception and action planning
     - Metrics: Success rate on interaction tasks, efficiency of action sequences, quality of environment understanding

 ### 5.3.5 -- Social Cognition

 - Social-IQ
 - The Social Robot Intelligence Benchmark
 - CROW (Commonsense Reasoning in Real-World Tasks)
 - Novel Benchmark 7: Dynamic Social Interaction Evaluation (DSIE)
 	- Evaluates an AI's social cognition and theory of mind abilities in dynamic, multi-agent contexts
 	- Features simulated social scenarios requiring perspective-taking, pragmatic communication, and social reasoning
 	- Metrics: Quality of social interaction strategies, accuracy in predicting agent behaviors and mental states

 #### 5.3.6 -- Metacognition, Self-Explanation, and Motivation

 - MMLU (Measuring Massive Multitask Language Understanding)
 - Evaluating Understanding on Conceptual Abstraction Benchmarks CommonsenseQA
 - Novel Benchmark 8: Metacognitive Reasoning Assessment (MRA)
     - Assesses an AI's metacognitive abilities, including self-monitoring, self-explanation, and uncertainty estimation
     - Includes a dataset of problems requiring multi-step reasoning with explicit self-explanation and confidence judgments
     - Metrics: Quality of self-explanations, calibration of confidence judgments, efficiency of metacognitive strategies

 #### 5.3.7 -- Answering the Unanswerable

 - HellaSwag
 - CommonsenseQA
 - CROW (Commonsense Reasoning in Real-World Tasks) AI2 Reasoning Challenge (ARC)
 - Novel Benchmark 9: Paradox Resolution Test (PRT)
     - Evaluates an AI's ability to reason about and resolve paradoxical statements and scenarios
     - Features a dataset of logical and semantic paradoxes across various domains
     - Metrics: Accuracy in identifying paradoxes, quality of generated resolutions and explanations

 #### 5.3.8 -- Generating and Understanding Humor

-- - Social-IQ
+- Social-IQ
 - The Social Robot Intelligence Benchmark
 - CommonsenseQA
 - Novel Benchmark 10: Contextual Humor Generation and Understanding (CHGU)
     - Assesses an AI's ability to generate and comprehend contextually appropriate humor
     - Includes a dataset of humorous exchanges in diverse social contexts
     - Metrics: Quality and appropriateness of generated humor, accuracy in identifying humorous intent

 #### 5.3.9 -- Understanding Deception

--- Social-IQ
+- Social-IQ
 - The Social Robot Intelligence Benchmark
 - CROW (Commonsense Reasoning in Real-World Tasks)
 - Novel Benchmark 11: Deception Detection and Reasoning (DDR)
     - Evaluates an AI's capacity to detect and reason about deceptive communication
     - Features a dataset of deceptive and truthful statements across various contexts
     - Metrics: Accuracy in detecting deception, quality of explanations for deceptive intent

 The development of these novel benchmarks will be an iterative process, involving close collaboration with domain experts, researchers, and institutions.
 Pilot studies and feedback loops will be crucial for refining the benchmarks to ensure they effectively probe the intended capabilities.
 The evaluation metrics specified for each benchmark will provide a clear and consistent framework for interpreting results.